 By contrast, America’s neighbor to the north, Canada, is seen as the world’s most trustworthy country, according to the report, a position the nation has held since the annual global survey first released in 2016.

 In 2016, the U.S. had a score of 33.5 on a 100-point scale.
-This year, the country’s score is 16.3, placing the country at No. 24 […]
+This year, the country’s score is 16.3, placing the country at No. 24 of […]

 The House gallery was packed beyond its 102-seat capacity, with Virginia first lady Pam Northam and her daughter, Aubrey Northam, making a rare appearance to bear witness.
-ERA supporters attended from around the […]
+ERA supporters attended from around the country, […]

 MOSCOW, RUSSIA —The entire Russian government is resigning, Prime Minister Dmitry Medvedev announced Wednesday, after Vladimir Putin proposed sweeping reforms that could extend his decades-long grip on power beyond the end of his presidency.